Booster shots could soon be recommended for people as young as 40, source says

 If the exposed students test negative and have no symptoms, they can continue going to school in person.
 If they test positive, they must isolate at home.

-"In Marietta we have been tracking students who are testing positive through test-to-stay, and it's 3%," Grant Rivera, superintendent of Marietta City Schools in Georgia, told CNN on Monday.
+"In Marietta we have been tracking students who are testing positive through test-to-stay, and it's 3%," Grant Rivera, superintendent of Marietta City Schools in Georgia, told CNN this week.

 "Three percent of our students who participate in test-to-stay test positive, which means we can keep 97% of them in class," Rivera said.
 "That is a measure of success."